Introduction to anorectal malformations

 What are the symptoms of anorectal malformations?

-Children with symptomatic anal stenosis tend to be particularly colicky babies, because of the discomfort associated with the stool backing up.
+Children with anal stenosis can be particularly colicky babies, because of the discomfort associated with the stool backing up.

 The stool may exit under pressure and look almost like a squirt gun.